AmirStha/auto_alarm_macro/README.md

 #### After deployment is succesful :
 Once the stack is deployed, you can just paste ***Transform: AlarmMacro*** in the ***resources*** section [Not Resources] of your Lambda function and Alarms will be created automatically for your Lambda Function.

+Also you have to specify the Name of the lambda functions in *** resources/Transform:Parameters *** in your operational lambda for which you want to create the alarms.

 ***To delete the created CloudFormation Stack***, Execute the following command :
 ```
 aws cloudformation delete-stack --stack-name <YourStackName> --region <Region>